SystemJargon/unifi-usg/Unifi_IoT_LAN_Casting_Guide.md

 ```

 Some people call their Media-Network an IoT-Network in other guides.

-*Most people think a media player is IoT, a ESP8266 or sensor is REAL IoT (excuse my OCD).
+**Most people think a media player is IoT, an ESP8266 node connected via WiFi or a sensor is REAL IoT (excuse my OCD).

 The trick is allow mDNS by interface in the json file AND